 Talk to a Workers’ Compensation Lawyer

 If you have been injured on the job in Georgia, it is important to understand your rights under the state’s workers’ compensation laws.
-A workers’ compensation lawyer can help you navigate the process and ensure that you receive the full benefits and compensation to which you may be entitled.
+A workers’ compensation lawyer can help you navigate the process and ensure you receive the full benefits and compensation you may be entitled to.
 Our lawyers are not in Georgia.
-But we work with a team Georgia lawyers on workers’ compensation claims.
+But we work with a team of Georgia lawyers on workers’ compensation claims.
 If you have a potential claim, call 800-553-8082 or get a free online consultation.